 YAY!
 I have finished the screen printed quilt!
 I’m considering calling it “Orbital Spotting” but I’m open to suggestions. *wink wink*

 Super happy with this one!
 I made the blocks based on “Anita’s Arrowheads” technique by Anita Grossman.
 You cut all your pieces for one block with just a few rotary cuts.
-It’s a really fun technique – try it out sometime, it makes for nice clean looking blocks with pretty accurate points.
+It’s a really fun technique!
+It makes for nice clean looking blocks with pretty accurate points.

 The top sat while I worked on the back.
-The back actually took way longer to make than the front, but I did use up all my scraps from the front!
+The back actually took way longer to make than the front.
+However, I did use up all my scraps from the front!
 I even used an older creamy/brown calico-ish type of print to punch up the more modern fabrics.
 I kind of like the back better than the front… but that’s just me.

 I worked with my husband on this quilt as a collaboration.
 He is a screen printer, and he did the decision making as to what to print and where.
 He used discharge ink which releases the dye of the fabric rather than laying a layer of ink over the fabric.
 This means that after it’s washed, the printed area is just as soft as the rest of the fabric – and you can iron over it!